40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

 You must configure a policy that allows traffic from your organization's internal network to the SD-WAN zone.
 Policies configured with the SD-WAN zone apply to all SD-WAN interface members in that zone.

-In our example local on-premise network is 172.16.148.0/24 and local network in Azure is 172.16.137.0/24
+In our example local on-premise network is 172.16.148.0/24 and local network in Azure is 172.16.137.0/24 You don't need to enable NAT as both connections via Express Route and via VPN tunnel work without source NAT.

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/on-prem-sd-wan-policy1.png" alt="inbound flow">